intranda/goobi-plugin-metadata-change-type/docs/index_en.md

 ---
-title: Publication Type Change
+title: Change Publication Type
 identifier: intranda_metadata_changeType
 description: Plugin for changing the publication type in the Goobi workflow
 published: true
 ---

 ## Introduction
-This plugin allows the modification of the publication type within the Goobi workflow.
+This plugin allows the modification of the publication type within the metadata editor of Goobi workflow.

 ## Installation
 To use the plugin, the following files must be installed: